 New York is covered by over 20,000 kilometers of sidewalk; Los Angeles: 17,300 kilometers; Seattle: 3,700 kilometers; Copenhagen: 700 kilometers.
 Specific measurements change with each city, but collectively they all add up to the fact that there is a lot of hard, passive surfaces in cities whose only function is to support foot traffic.

 Danish studio Tredje Natur (Third Nature) wants to increase the functionality of these vast amounts of hard urban surfaces.
-Their Climate Tile system makes sidewalks an active participant in mitigating climate change by harnessing and handling rainwater more efficiently, easing problems with urban flooding during severe weather, and using the water to benefit urban nature at all other times.
+Their Climate Tile system makes sidewalks an active participant to mitigate climate change by harnessing and handling rainwater more efficiently, easing problems with urban flooding during severe weather, and using the water to benefit urban nature at all other times.

 “We wish to show the world that climate proofing isn’t just hidden technology,” says Jeppe Ecklon, project manager for Third Nature, “but also a chance for everybody to understand the city’s hidden connections and offer greater life quality.
 The Climate Tile is a solution that can ease the problems with rainwater that cannot get away, whilst creating more urban nature in our grey streets.”